 “Dogs have been known to attack pigs – even ones they have lived with for a while,” says Cant.
 “Pigs can also behave aggressively towards dogs, especially when food is involved.”
 Interactions between the two should always be supervised.

-Though pigs may not get along with other pets, Cant notes that they are very social animals and, ideally, should be kept with other pigs for company.
+Though pigs may not get along with other pets, Cant notes that they are very social animals and should be housed with other pigs.

 Pigs should always have access to water, and should be fed at least two or three times per day.
-Potbellied pigs consume a few pounds of food per day, but if your teacup pig turns out to be a farm-breed pig, you can expect it to consume as much as four to seven pounds of food per day while it’s growing.
+Pot-bellied pigs consume a few pounds of food per day, but if your teacup pig turns out to be a farm-breed pig, you can expect it to consume as much as four to seven pounds of food per day.

 Mature, intact boars (i.e. male pigs) grow very large and can be aggressive.
-Therefore, male pigs should be neutered (castrated) as early as possible while they are small, easy to handle and will heal quickly.
+Therefore, male pigs should be neutered (castrated) as early as possible while they are young.
 The procedure should only be done by an experienced veterinarian using pain medication.
 Spaying female pigs is not very common, so you may find it difficult to locate a vet who is willing to perform the procedure.